flarum/docs/extend/quick-start.md

 But seriously, you're well on your way to developing a useful Flarum extension, having mastered the basic concepts.
 Let's quickly recap what we learned:

 * Extensions are Composer packages with their metadata defined in `composer.json`.
-* They have a `bootstrap.php` which returns a function.
+* They have a `extend.php` which returns a function.
 * The function can receive the event dispatcher, which can then be used to set up event listeners/handlers.
 * Event handlers can be used to react to a whole range of things that are about to happen, are happening, or have happened.
 * Flarum's front-end is a JavaScript application; to extend it, you must set up JavaScript transpilation.